econreadinggroup/econreadinggroup.github.io/about.md

 ## Grading

 The grade for the course will be based 50% on the quality of the group discussions and 50% on the research proposal.
 Students who score 55 points or more during the course are considered to have successfully passed.
 There are two grades available: one for those who passed the course (55-84) and another for those who passed with distinction (85-100).
-Please note that in the event of plagiarism detection, the paper will receive a score of 0 (refer to subsection 1.5 for details).
+Please note that in the event of plagiarism detection, the paper will receive a score of 0 (refer to section 7 for details).

 ## Research Proposal